anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 This simplicity hides a critical fact:

-**GNSS is not a direct measurement of position.
-It is an inference made under uncertainty.**
+**GNSS is not a positioning problem.
+It is an inference problem.
+A GNSS receiver does not directly measure position.
+Instead, it infers position from a collection of imperfect measurements**.

 Every GNSS position fix depends on assumptions about: